The Rock Scene of The Sixties

 To put it shortly - which is difficult with Zappa - you could say that he was a strange character.
 But also exciting, because he always had an ironical statement on just about any topic.
 He made us laugh, and then think one more time.

 As a musician he never was among the greatest.
 As a composer he made himself a name - deserved or undeserved.
-First of all he became a cult, thanks to the ability of putting on.
-It is said that he had his own advertising management - everything works a little smoother then.
+First of all he became a cult, thanks to the ability of putting himself on.
+It is said that he had his own advertising management - admittedly everything works a little smoother then.

 He ended his days at a hospital.
 He was treated for a rather simple desease, but something went wrong.
-The ensurance company had to pay high damages for Suzie and the kids.
+The ensurance company had to pay high compensation for Suzie and the kids.
 Accordingly, Zappa today has cult status - a project that took most of his career.

-Who Are The Brain Police?
+"Who Are The Brain Police?"

 In memory of FZ